Keep 'Em Rolling

 Keep 'Em Rolling is a 1934 American drama film, directed by George Archainbaud from a screenplay by Albert Shelby Le Vino and F. McGrew Willis.
-It starred Walter Huston and Frances Dee and the men of the US Army 16th Field Artillery.
-Filmed partially at Fort Myer, VA, during WW I, the story revolves around the field artillery horse named Rodney and his soldier, Benny Walsh (played by Walter Huston).
+It starred Walter Huston and Frances Dee and the men of the U.S. Army's 16th Field Artillery Regiment.
+Filmed partially at Fort Myer, Virginia, with then-Captain Harold W. Blakeley as technical advisor, the story revolves around a World War I field artillery horse named Rodney and his soldier, Benny Walsh (played by Walter Huston).
 The movie is based on the short story "Rodney" written by Leonard Hastings Nason that appeared on January 21, 1933, issue of the Saturday Evening Post magazine.